 Scullion William Bernard Vivian Morris is mentioned on the Garston Parish Church War Memorial, while The Ferreira Deep Memorial in Trump Street, Booysens has the name of RSM T.K.
 Turner on it, who lost his life in the sinking of the Mendi, and lived very close to where I grew up as a child.

-In March 2009, after a long campaign by retired Major Ned Middleton, the Ministry of Defence finally agreed to designate the site of the wreck of the Mendi as an official war grave.
+In March 2009, after a long campaign by Now, thanks to a campaign by retired Major Ned Middleton, the Ministry of Defence has finally agreed to designate the site of the wreck of the Mendi as an official war grave.
 Until Major Middleton’s campaign the ship was not granted war grave status in the UK.
 Major Middleton, of Outwell, Cambs, received written confirmation from Defence Minister Kevan Jones in March that his wish has been granted.
 The decision was to be formalised in the British Parliament later that year.
 (Reported in the The Telegraph of 18 March 2009.)